raccog/HydroManager/HydroManager/README.md

 require an entire rewrite of the hydroponic manager system.
 It will also require me to replace some libraries that don't work without Arduino; such as a JSON parser.
 I also plan to use an RTOS to prevent any one task from locking out the entire system.

+## Bill Of Materials

+Here is a list of all the hardware used for the HydroManager Version 1.0:

+* ESP32-WROOM Development Board
+* 12v DC Wall Adapter
+* 12v to 5v Buck Converter
+* USB-C Power Cable
+* 4-channel, 5v Relay Module
+* 3x 12v Diaphragm Water Pumps
+* ADS1115 4-channel ADC to I2C Module
+* Atlas Scientific Gravity Analog pH Kit (can also use the isolated pH board)
+* TDS Meter
+* 4x Water Level Sensors
+* Red LED + 330 Ohm Resistor
+* 2x Push Buttons
+* 128x64 Pixel OLED with SSD1306 Driver